CanalAPI

 }

-1. Honor Retry-After when present.
+1. Honour Retry-After when present.
 Sleep for at least that many seconds before the next attempt.

 3. Cap retries (commonly 5).
 Beyond that, surface the error to the caller.